certifysphere/main-website/docs/workshops/react-springboot-Workshop/7-springboot-terraform-part-2.md

 If you haven't completed the previous chapter, you can download the source code from the [Git repository](https://github.com/certifysphere/workshops.git) and follow the instructions provided to add Docker support to the SpringBoot backend application.

+### 2. AWS Lambda:
+   - AWS Lambda is a serverless compute service offered by AWS.
+It allows you to run your code without provisioning or managing servers.
+   - You can find detailed information about AWS Lambda in the [official documentation](https://aws.amazon.com/lambda/).

+### 3. AWS API Gateway:
+   - AWS API Gateway is a fully managed service that makes it easy to create, publish, and manage APIs at any scale.
+   - It provides features such as authentication, rate limiting, caching, and request/response transformations.
+   - For more information about AWS API Gateway, refer to the [official documentation](https://aws.amazon.com/api-gateway/).

 ## Adding Terraform Infrastructure code in SpringBoot App
 To deploy your Spring app as a Docker container in AWS Lambda and expose the CRUD endpoints with AWS API Gateway using Terraform, follow these steps: